RetroIndieJosh/shift/doc/ShiftSpec.md

 - `\p` for pause/page, which stops with a `[Press down]` message and waits for user input to continue
 - `\t` for tab (width determined by the output console)

-## Keywords and Arguments
+## Commands and Arguments

-Each line consists of a keyword followed by an optional value that runs until the end of the line.
+Each line consists of a command followed by an optional value that runs until the end of the line.
 Keywords may not contain spaces, but arguments may.

 A line with no arguments:

 ```
-keyword
+command
 ```

 A line with one argument:

 ```
-keyword [value]
+command [value]
 ```

 A line with multiple arguments:

 ```
-keyword [value 1], [value 2], [value 3]
+command [value 1], [value 2], [value 3]
 ```

 Extended strings (i.e. descriptions) are always the final argument and may contain commas, i.e.: